 Persons eligible to receive awards under the Equity Plan include directors, officers and other employees of and consultants and advisors to our Company or any of our subsidiaries.
-As of June 18, 2021, approximately 93 officers and other employees of our Company and our subsidiaries (including all of the named executive officers) and each of our non-employee directors are eligible to receive awards under the Equity Plan.
+As of June 21, 2022, approximately 116 officers and other employees of our Company and our subsidiaries (including all of the named executive officers) are eligible to receive awards under the Equity Plan.